arlofonseca/fivem-parking/README.md

 #### `/givevehicle [model] [targetId]`

 - Ace-restricted command specifically created to streamline the insertion of vehicles into the database and the vehicle garage of another player or players.

-#### `/findspot`

-- This is a universal command designed for locating your parking spot.
-It becomes particularly useful when you find yourself unable to recall the exact location of your current parking spot and lack the funds to acquire a new parking spot.

 ### Exported Functions (server)